Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 Another Graphite function to change the semantics of nulls is
 <a href="http://graphite.readthedocs.org/en/latest/functions.html#graphite.render.functions.keepLastValue">
-keepLastValue</a>, which causes null values to be represented by the last known value that preceeds them.
+keepLastValue</a>, which causes null values to be represented by the last known value that precedes them.
-However, that known value must be included in the requested timerange.
+However, that known value must be included in the requested time range.
 This is probably a rare case that you may never encounter, but if you have scripts that infrequently updates a metric and you use this function, it may result in a graph sometimes showing no data at all, if the last known value becomes too old.
 Which is especially confusing to newcomers